-What is Word of Mouth Advertising?
+Home » Marketing » What is Word of Mouth Advertising?
 3 Tactics to Boost Sales

-Thorsten defines it as:
+Thorsten defines word of mouth (WOM) as:

 “Any positive or negative statement made by potential, actual, or former customers about a product or company, which is made available to a multitude of people and institutions…”